avaivy2/phase_1_project/README.md

 * total uninjured
 * engine type, among others.
 ## Data Analysis
-I cleaned data, did visualization and gained some information from the data.
+I cleaned data, did analysis & visualization, and gained valuable insights and information from the data.
 ## Conclusion
 Some of the conclusions include,
 * Miami and Los Angeles are areas to be avoided due to the fatality of their accidents and several accidents have happened in those areas.